nutjob-laboratories/erk-next/README.txt

 Yes! **Ərk** stores configuration files in a user's "home" directory, on both Linux and Windows.
 However, if multiple users want to use **Ərk** on the same account, there are command-line options to store configuration files in specific, designated locations.

 * `-C`,`--config` : This tells **Ərk** to use a user-specified file for most configuration options.
 * `-U`,`--user` : This tells **Ərk** to use a user-specified user settings file.
-Stored in this file are nickname and username settings, server connection history, the disabled plugins list, and other user specific data.
+Stored in this file are nickname and username settings, server connection history, and other user specific data.
 * `-Y`,`--style` : This tells **Ərk** to use a user-specified text style file.
-This sets what colors and formatting is used to display text in the client.
+This sets what colors and formatting are used to display text in the client.
 * `-L`,`--logs` : This tells **Ərk** to use a user-specified directory for log loading and storage.
 * `-S`,`--scripts` : This tells **Ərk** to use a user-specified directory for script loading and storage.
 * `-T`,`--styles` : This tells **Ərk** to use a user-specified directory for text style loading and storage.